ykiauz/Flame/benchmark/README.md

 | 20     | ServerlessBench | lr-prediction            | 256MB-2048MB  | data_size=[2,5,10,20]                             | 72                 | 139  | 230   | 1733             | 3001 | 6838  |
 | 21     | ServerlessBench | face-detection           | 256MB-2560MB  | video_size=[256,512,1024]                         | 569                | 1150 | 2801  | 2189             | 2868 | 3901  |
 | 22     | ServerlessBench | rnn-generate-char-level  | 256MB-2560MB  | lang=[English,German]; input_len=[20,50,80,100]   | 5                  | 270  | 1864  | 1007             | 1356 | 3551  |

+## Mapping with Azure's Function Traces

+Based on the benchmarks in the benechmark pool, we follow the same request arrival pattern in Azure's function traces to generate workload.
+For each function in these traces, we find the nearest match of a benchmark function from our benchmark pool based on its memory allocation and execution time to represent the corresponding function behavior.
+The function's name, memory size, execution time and startup time in these traces are replaced by the function information in our benchmark pool.

+We list the function mappings in 8 different traces ([see here](https://github.com/ykiauz/Flame/tree/main/tracedata)).